djbottrill/ESP32-Z80-Emulator/README.md

 The Nascom Basic and CP/M 2.2 code is heavilly based on the work of Grant Searle in particular his 7 chip Z80 SBC and RC-14 computer. the Z80 UART Monitor can be found here:: https://github.com/fiskabollen/z80Monitor

+Note for Lilygo TTGO-T1 users the maximum sketch upload speed in the Arduino IDE seems to be 230400 baud and code uploads sometimes fails if there is an SD card in the reader so you may need to eject the card before uploading the sketch.